opencog/logicmoo_cogserver/README.md

 ## known issues

-- Only `scm` shell is supported for now.
+- Not all of `scm` shell is supported for now.
 There are plans to extend this support to other offered shells in the future.
 - The logicmoo agent/logic system can be very hard to install and is optional from here
+- Document this pack!
+- Untangle the 'pack' install deps (Moving predicates over here from logicmoo_base)

 ## licensing information